-The run is part of the annual Filwood Gets Fit festival, which is organised by Knowle West Together – a group of organisations that are working with residents to improve the health and wellbeing of people in the area.
-This year, Bristol artist collective CHAMP turned the Steps challenge into a community-focused Mountain Marathon with interactive artwork ‘The Ascent’.
+The run was part of the annual Filwood Gets Fit festival which was organised by Knowle West Together – a group of organisations that are working with residents to improve the health and wellbeing of people in the area.
+In 2015, Bristol artist collective CHAMP turned the Steps challenge into a community-focused Mountain Marathon with interactive artwork ‘The Ascent’.

 CHAMP worked out that it would require 246 journeys up the Steps to reach the summit of Mt Everest, and so they embarked on a ‘collective ascent’: